Updated in 2016 for Moodle 2.9 - 3.0 !

 - Week 2, Introduction to CSS and how Themes work

 Moodle Themes are created using cascading style sheets (CSS).
 Responsive Moodle Themes use Bootstrap, the most popular framework for developing responsive web sites.
-To effectively customise Themes it is invaluable to understand how these work, and how to change them.
+To effectively customise Themes it is vital to understand how these work, and how to change them.
 This course introduces the basics of working with CSS, HTML, PHP and Bootstrap.
 It also demonstrates how to develop a new theme using an existing theme as a starting point.

 - Week 3, Creating your first Theme